firdousalam/Interview-Question/README.md

 Answer: Operation errors are not bugs, but problems with the system, like request timeout or hardware failure.
 On the other hand programmer errors are actual bugs.

+Global Error Handling

+For uncaught exceptions or unhandled promise rejections, use process-level handlers:

+process.on('uncaughtException', (err) => {
+console.error("Uncaught Exception:", err.message);
+});

+process.on('unhandledRejection', (reason) => {
+console.error("Unhandled Rejection:", reason);
+});
+Copy
+Key Considerations

+Always handle errors at the appropriate level.

+Avoid using process.on('uncaughtException') as the primary error-handling mechanism; it should be a last resort.

+Use tools like PM2 or Forever to restart the application gracefully in case of crashes.

 Source: blog.risingstack.com

 # Q7: What is the difference between Nodejs, AJAX, and jQuery? ☆☆